TeleMidia/VR360Authoring/README.md

 ## Preview Video

 The video bellow shows an interactive 360-degree video composed using the model we propose.
-In this video, a "mirror" of the stage is shown on the bottom of the screen when the user is not lookin at the stage.
+In this video, a "mirror" of the stage is shown on the bottom of the screen when the user is not looking at the stage.
 Moreover, it has a spatial audio that gives the user the impression that it is coming from the stage.

 [![Watch the video](https://img.youtube.com/vi/BPVGBCFifP0/hqdefault.jpg)](https://www.youtube.com/watch?v=BPVGBCFifP0)